 - Mechanical failures.
 Mining equipment must be inspected for manufacturing quality and reliability, and regular maintenance checks must be executed thoroughly.
 Faulty equipment that directly causes an injury leads to the manufacturer, the company, or any inspectors to potentially be held liable for the damages.

 In any personal injury case, proving negligence is paramount in securing a fair settlement.
 If the mining company disregarded the surrounding environmental hazards and a cave-in occurs, they neglected their duty of care to provide their workers with a safe working environment.
 Poorly maintained equipment or ventilation may be the result of negligence from the inspectors or maintenance personnel.

 Product liability may also play a role in a mining accident case if faulty equipment was involved.
 The manufacturer must ensure all their products perform to specification and are accurately described to their buyers.

 The mining company could also be considered negligent if they did not adequately train their employees or rushed construction in a dangerous area.
 A methane explosion or leak may also damage the surrounding environments or harm nearby populations.
 Disregarding public welfare and that of their employees will almost certainly qualify as negligence on the part of the mining company.

 Mining accidents are harrowing for anyone involved.
-If you’ve been injured by a mining accident, the repercussions can last a lifetime, and it’s vital to have competent, compassionate legal counsel to navigate your case.
+If you’ve been injured in a mining accident, the repercussions can last a lifetime, and it’s vital to have competent, compassionate accident and injury attorneys to navigate your case.
 Any personal injury case will have several variables to consider, but mining accidents require careful consideration.
 Don’t suffer the consequences of a mining injury alone; if you or a loved one has been injured, contact the legal professionals at Nelson & Smith to begin reviewing your case.